GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-90/index.md

 and `overflow-y`.

 Oh, and FYI - there's also `overflow-clip-margin`, which allows you to expand the clip border.
-Useful for cases where there is ink overflow that should be visible.
+This is useful for cases where there is ink overflow that should be visible.

 {% Columns %}